chaitanya-kandula/databricks-training/README.md

 # 🚀 Databricks Training

+Welcome to my Databricks Training repository.

-This repository is created to track my daily learning progress and hands-on practice during Databricks Data Engineering training.
+This repository documents my learning journey and hands-on practice completed during Data Engineering training using Databricks.
+It includes SQL concepts, problem-solving exercises, practical implementations, and weekly progress tracking.

+The purpose of this repository is to strengthen SQL fundamentals, improve analytical thinking, and build practical Data Engineering skills through continuous learning.

 ---